Have questions about Pluralsight Flow before you make a decision?

 Our pricing plans are described on the pricing page.

-Pricing tiers are based on the number of people actively contributing to your codebase, and the number of repos that we process.
+Pricing tiers are based on the number of people actively contributing to your codebase.

 Flow works with your current process, so there's nothing to change in your workflow.